rajammanabrolu/rajammanabrolu.github.io/bio.md

 ---
 (for a more "professional bio" see the Home tab)

 I am originally from Visakhapatnam in Andhra Pradesh, India.
 Since then, I've moved around quite a bit.
-I've lived in: east/south Asian places like Singapore, Hong Kong, Tokyo; middle east in Dubai; random American places like New Jersey, California, Indiana, Texas, and Georgia; and multiple places in India such as Chennai, Hyderabad, and Bangalore.
-I'm currently in Seattle and finding it a bit too rainy for my taste (but hey the boba tea is good).
+I've lived in: east/south Asian places like Singapore, Hong Kong, Tokyo; middle east in Dubai; random American places like New Jersey, California, Indiana, Texas, Georgia, and Washington; and multiple places in India such as Chennai, Hyderabad, and Bangalore.
+I'm currently in San Diego, learning how to beach and scouting out the local boba tea stores.

 In the wee few hours that I get when I'm not building RL agents, I try to juggle hobby things, with varying degress of success.